Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/index.md

-### Carrying
+### Transport
-The backpack added some comfort while carying, and allowed for important information to be written on the top, with added capacity for a biohazard box for the needles and syringes used.
-It was quite expensive and bulky though, and so we came up with the solution to...
+The backpack produced for the original Smile added some comfort while carying, and allowed for important information to be written on the top, with added capacity for a biohazard box for the needles and syringes used.
+It was quite expensive and bulky though, and so we devised a different way to carry the Miniature Smile.
+[Initial Strap Design](Strap_Design.md)
 (waitning for wednesday to finish)

 ### Backback design with how it will strap on and comfort etc.